VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 This implementation gives rise to a number of questions:

-1. How do you limit delivering a command to a single recipient?
+1. How do you limit delivery of a command to a single recipient?
 2. Why have separate **CommandBus** and **EventBus** classes if they are so similar?
 3. How scalable is this approach?